 Two Aussie lads have made the back-breaking job of vaccinating, drenching and mouthing ewes a whole lot easier.

-Joe Hoban and Troy Brose came all the way from Wagga Wagga in New South Wales to demonstrate their sheep bulk handler at this month's Southern Field Days at Waimumu.
+Joe Hoban and Troy Brose travelled from Wagga Wagga in New South Wales to demonstrate their sheep bulk handler at the Southern Field Days at Waimumu last week.

 The pair, who are the driving force behind ProWay Livestock Equipment, have won several awards with their invention at field days across Australia including first prize at the Sheepvention Invention Awards in 2012.